boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : This Information Element identifies the Intermediate Flow Selection Process technique (e.g., Filtering, Sampling) that is applied by the Intermediate Flow Selection Process.
 Most of these techniques have parameters.
 Its configuration parameter(s) MUST be clearly specified.
 Further Information Elements are needed to fully specify packet selection with these methods and all their parameters.
 Further method identifiers may be added to the flowSelectorAlgorithm registry.
 It might be necessary to define new Information Elements to specify their parameters.

 Additional Information:
-: See the assigned flow selector algorithms at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flowselectoralgorithm].
+: See the flowSelectorAlgorithm registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-flowselectoralgorithm].

 ## dataLinkFrameType